 For the third time in our ten-year history, Cadence Communications & Research has been listed on Inc. Magazine’s “Inc. 5000,” its annual list of the fastest growing private companies in the nation.
 This year’s inclusion feels different to me; yes, we’ve had an amazing three-year revenue growth (116%!), expanded our service offerings, gained new clients and expanded our staff but I think this particular recognition is a validation of the principles our company was founded on.

-In short, when we started Cadence, we wanted to have our cake and eat it too.
+In short, we wanted to have our cake and eat it too.

 We set out to create and grow a professional services firm that consistently delivers great work to our clients, with prices that are transparent and fair, within an environment that is collaborative and supportive, and while thriving in a competitive landscape.